-ANNUAL REPORT 2021-22 oai Indi

-AUDITORS' REPORT MANAGEMENT'S REPLY

-has come to our notice that has caused to believe that representations under Sub- Clause(i) and (ii) of Rule 11(c), as provided under (a) and (b) above, contain any material misstatement.

-v. (a) The final dividend proposed in the previous year, declared and paid by the company during the year is in accordance with section 123 of the Act, as applicable.

-(b) The interim dividend declared and paid by the Company during the year is in compliance with Section 123 of the Act.

-(c) The Board of Directors of the company have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
+A Subsidiary of Coal India Limited AUDITORS' REPORT MANAGEMENT'S REPLY (b) The Management has represented, that to the best of its knowledge and belief no funds have been received by the company from any person or entity, including foreign entity ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, the company shall, whether, directly or indirectly, lend or invest in other person or entities identified in any manner whatsoever by or on behalf of the funding party ("ultimate Beneficiaries") or provide any Guarantee, Security or the like on behalf of the ultimate Beneficiaries; (c) Based on such audit procedures that have been considered reasonable and appropriate in the circumstance, nothing has come to our notice that has caused to believe that representations under Sub-Clause(i) and (ii) of Rule 11(c), as provided under (a) and (b) above, contain any material misstatement.
+0 8 v. (a) The final dividend proposed in the previous year, declared and paid by the company during the year is in accordance with section 123 of the Act, as applicable.
+OVERVIEW (b) The interim dividend declared and paid by the Company during the year is in compliance with Section 123 of the Act.
+S ATE (c) The Board of Directors of the company have proposed final dividend for the year which is subject to the approval of the members at the ensuing Annual General Meeting.
 The amount of dividend proposed is in accordance with Section 123 of the Act, as applicable.

-120 01 110 7 101, 40 applicable.

-For K.C.Tak & CO .
-CHARTERED ACCOUNTANTS, (Firm Registration No. 000216C)

-(CA Anil Jain) Partner

-(M. No. 079005)

-UDIN - 22079005ALOAFW2619
+For K.C.Tak &amp; CO.
+CHARTERED ACCOUNTANTS, (Firm Registration No. 000216C) (CA Anil Jain) Partner (M. No. 079005) UDIN - 22079005ALOAFW2619 Place: Ranchi STATUTORY REPORTS Place: Ranchi Dated :24.06.2022 FINANCIAL

-Place: Ranchi

-Dated :24.06.2021